D-DanielYang/models/docs/community/README.md

     </tr>
     <tr>
         <td>2</td>
-        <td><a href="https://paperswithcode.com/paper/can-spatiotemporal-3d-cnns-retrace-the"> Can Spatiotemporal 3D CNNs Retrace the History of 2D CNNs and ImageNet?</a></td>
+        <td><a href="https://paperswithcode.com/paper/can-spatiotemporal-3d-cnns-retrace-the">Can Spatiotemporal 3D CNNs Retrace the History of 2D CNNs and ImageNet?</a></td>
         <td><details><summary>Abstract</summary><div>The purpose of this study is to determine whether current video datasets have sufficient data for training very deep convolutional neural networks (CNNs) with spatio-temporal three-dimensional (3D) kernels.
 Recently, the performance levels of 3D CNNs in the field of action recognition have improved significantly.
 However, to date, conventional research has only explored relatively shallow 3D architectures.
 We examine the architectures of various 3D CNNs from relatively shallow to very deep ones on current video datasets.
 Based on the results of those experiments, the following conclusions could be obtained: (i) ResNet-18 training resulted in significant overfitting for UCF-101, HMDB-51, and ActivityNet but not for Kinetics. (ii) The Kinetics dataset has sufficient data for training of deep 3D CNNs, and enables training of up to 152 ResNets layers, interestingly similar to 2D ResNets on ImageNet.
 ResNeXt-101 achieved 78.4% average accuracy on the Kinetics test set. (iii) Kinetics pretrained simple 3D architectures outperforms complex 2D architectures, and the pretrained ResNeXt-101 achieved 94.5% and 70.2% on UCF-101 and HMDB-51, respectively.
 The use of 2D CNNs trained on ImageNet has produced significant progress in various tasks in image.
 We believe that using deep 3D CNNs together with Kinetics will retrace the successful history of 2D CNNs and ImageNet, and stimulate advances in computer vision for videos.
 The codes and pretrained models used in this study are publicly available. https://github.com/kenshohara/3D-ResNets-PyTorch</div></details></td>
         <td>ucf-101; resnet18 112*112 Kinetics400 : 66.1 ucf-101: 42.4(不加载预训练)</td>
         <td><a href="https://github.com/justld/3D-ResNets_paddle">快速开始</a></td>
     </tr>
     <tr>
         <td>3</td>
-        <td><a href="https://paperswithcode.com/paper/drop-an-octave-reducing-spatial-redundancy-in">Drop an Octave: Reducing Spatial Redundancy in Convolutional Neural Networks with Octave Convolution </a></td>
+        <td><a href="https://paperswithcode.com/paper/drop-an-octave-reducing-spatial-redundancy-in">Drop an Octave: Reducing Spatial Redundancy in Convolutional Neural Networks with Octave Convolution</a></td>
         <td><details><summary>Abstract</summary><div>In natural images, information is conveyed at different frequencies where higher frequencies are usually encoded with fine details and lower frequencies are usually encoded with global structures.
 Similarly, the output feature maps of a convolution layer can also be seen as a mixture of information at different frequencies.
 In this work, we propose to factorize the mixed feature maps by their frequencies, and design a novel Octave Convolution (OctConv) operation to store and process feature maps that vary spatially"slower"at a lower spatial resolution reducing both memory and computation cost.
 Unlike existing multi-scale methods, OctConv is formulated as a single, generic, plug-and-play convolutional unit that can be used as a direct replacement of (vanilla) convolutions without any adjustments in the network architecture.
 It is also orthogonal and complementary to methods that suggest better topologies or reduce channel-wise redundancy like group or depth-wise convolutions.
 We experimentally show that by simply replacing convolutions with OctConv, we can consistently boost accuracy for both image and video recognition tasks, while reducing memory and computational cost.
 An OctConv-equipped ResNet-152 can achieve 82.9% top-1 classification accuracy on ImageNet with merely 22.2 GFLOPs.</div></details></td>
         <td>imagenet: 1.125 MobileNet (v2) 3224224 imagenet top1 73</td>
         <td><a href="https://github.com/renmada/OctConv-paddle">快速开始</a></td>